123-0097

 [VLR Listed: 6/19/2008; NRHP Listed: 9/12/2008]

 In 2012, the Petersburg Old Town Historic District boundary was extended east to Interstate 95 between the Norfolk & Western Railroad line and East Bank Street.
-The streets represented in the expansion include Fifth Street, Bollingbrook Street, North Madison Street, East Bank Street, and Henry Street.
-The majority of the buildings in the expansion area are contributing resources and largely consist of warehouse and light industrial forms.
+The majority of the buildings in the expansion area largely consist of warehouse and light industrial forms.
 Until the early 20th century the expansion area was occupied by a combination of working class residential units and food storage warehouses.
 The houses are no longer extant, but the warehouses at 409 Fifth Street and 427 Bollingbrook Street remain from this period, as does the brick foundation of a former peanut warehouse which is integrated into the cinderblock warehouse at 317 East Bank Street.
-Many of the residential resources on the east side of Interstate 95, outside the historic district, reflect what existed in the district expansion area in the early 20th century.
 The remaining buildings in the expansion area fall into two main types: mid-20th-century warehouses and small light industrial/commercial buildings.
-The exception is the ca. 1925 former service station at 203 Henry Street on the corner of Third Street.
+The exception is a ca. 1925 former service station on the corner of Henry Street and Third Street.

 [VLR Listed: 9/20/2012; NRHP Listed: 12/28/2012]